jeluard/hipo/README.md

 ### Attribute handling

-Element attribute handling can be extending by providing a vector as `:attribute-handlers` value to the option map.
+Element attribute handling can be extending by providing a vector as `:attribute-handlers` value in the option map.
 Attribute can be targeted by providing a combination of `:ns`, `:tag` and `:attr`.
 `:type` (`:prop` or `:attr`) defines if this attribute should be manipulated via attribute or property access.
 Alternatively provide a custom function via `:fn`.

 ```clojure